-A US high school student has reportedly hacked the personal AOL account of CIA director John Brennan, uncovering a wide array of private data.
+A teenager has reportedly hacked the personal AOL account of CIA director John Brennan, uncovering a wide array of private data.

 According to the hacker, who goes by the Twitter handle @phphax, everything from a “47-page application for top-secret security clearance” to details of the agency’s “harsh interrogation techniques” were discovered in the breach, notes the New York Post.

 Speaking with Infowars over encrypted communications, CWA, a seperate member of the “Crackas With Attitude” hacking group, briefly gave his thoughts on Brennan’s online security practices.

 “He’s a loser,” CWA said.
 “I hope he dies.”

 The Oct.
 12 hack began after one of the hackers says he was able to trick “workers at Verizon into providing Brennan’s personal information and duping AOL into resetting his password.”